oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

       and the public address set to the Kubernetes Service for the Managed Server.
     * A channel called `istio-http` with listen address `127.0.0.1:31111` and the public address set to the Kubernetes Service for the Managed Server.
 Note that `31111` is the Istio proxy (envoy) port.
-You can set it to according to your environment of omit it to use the default (31111)
+You can set it according to your environment or omit it, to use the default (31111)

-Additionally, when the Istio support is enabled for a domain, the operator will ensure that the Istio sidecar is not injected into the introspector job's pods.
+Additionally, when Istio support is enabled for a domain, the operator ensure that the Istio sidecar is not injected into the introspector job's pods.

 ### Apply the domain resource yaml

-Once the domain resource yaml is modified, you can apply it by
+After the domain resource YAML is modified, apply it by

 ```
 kubect apply -f domain.yaml
 ```

-and after all the servers are up, you should see something like this
+After all the servers are up, you will see output like this:

 ```
 kubectl -n sample-domain1-ns get pods